How to Do a Mortgage Loan Assumption

 After falling from grace in past decades, mortgage loan assumptions are finding a place in the real estate market again.
 They may not suit every homebuyer or fit every seller's objectives, but a loan assumption might be the best choice for the potential consumers involved — provided, of course, the existing lender will allow an assumption of the mortgage.

 Mortgage loan assumptions were a popular financing option in the '70s and '80s but later lost their popularity.
 Real estate appreciation was strong during the latter time period.
 Before the housing market crashed in 2008, lender requirements were more lenient and many buyers took out 80/20 combo loans, which contributed to the collapse of the market.

 Continue reading for a deeper look into assumable mortgages.

 Why Some Buyers Prefer a New Loan Over a Mortgage Loan Assumption

 Steps to Take Before Considering a Mortgage Loan Assumption

+- Obtain a beneficiary statement and copy of mortgage.
 Before taking the seller's word for it and spending money on home inspections, get a copy of the beneficiary statement to determine the unpaid balance of loan and whether the loan is truly assumable.
 In softer real estate markets, the difference between the unpaid balance and the sales price might be low enough that a 10 or 20 percent down payment will let you pay cash to the loan.

-It is wise to consult a real estate lawyer to learn more about your rights and responsibilities before committing to any creative financing options.
+It's wise to consult a real estate lawyer to learn more about your rights and responsibilities before committing to any creative financing options.
 Nothing is ever a slam dunk anymore.